wavebreaker-lucas/esg_gp_be/README-EVIDENCE.md

 ## Technical Implementation Details

-1. All evidence is initially created as standalone (without a submission)
+1. All evidence is initially created as standalone (without a submission), linked via `intended_metric`.
-2. The `metric_id` is stored in the `ocr_data` field as `intended_metric_id`
-3. Evidence is attached to submissions during form completion and batch submission
+2. Evidence is automatically attached to submissions during form completion and batch submission using the `attach_evidence_to_submissions` service.
-4. The system never automatically applies OCR data to submissions, only attaches the evidence files
+3. The system never automatically applies OCR data to submission *data models*, only attaches the evidence files during the automatic attachment process.
+Applying OCR data requires an explicit call to the `attach_to_submission` endpoint with `apply_ocr_data=true`.
-5. Template submission no longer handles evidence attachment as this happens at the form level
+4. Template submission no longer handles evidence attachment as this happens at the form level or during batch submission.

 ## Migration Notes